funkypants5/ai-dating-app-ai/README.md

 ## Architecture

-This AI service works as a separate microservice that communicates with the main NestJS backend:
+This AI service works as a separate microservice that communicates with the frontend:

 ```
-Frontend (React Native) → NestJS Backend → AI Service (FastAPI) → Google Gemini
+Frontend (React Native) → AI Service (FastAPI)
 ```

 ## Features